by Randy Cassingham

 Patience, dear reader!
 A good story takes time.
 But don’t worry, I’m just getting to that.

-So when “Santa” lost it in a fit of fundamentalist fervor and told me I was going to hell, I of course remembered those cards I had made for Cathie.
-I found the graphics file on my computer, touched it up, and had 2,000 of them printed.
+When “Santa” lost it in a fit of fundamentalist fervor and told me I was going to hell, I had 2,000 cards printed.
 I then told my readers this whole story and said if they wanted some, send in a dollar and I’d send them 10 cards — the idea being to cover the cost of printing and postage.

-“Santa” wasn’t the only one to write letters, either — I’ve received hundreds.
+“Santa” wasn’t the only one to write letters, either — I’ve received hundreds from people telling me how much they — or their recipient — love the card.
 Dropping a card on someone is incredibly fun, and the stories the givers have to tell are hilarious — and many times very touching.